cmu-phil/tetrad-fx/README.md

 ![Picture of the current state of the project.](https://github.com/cmu-phil/tetrad-fx/blob/main/src/main/resources/App.Screenshot.2023-9.30.png)

+Some specific advice follows.

-1. You start a project by loading a dataset or making one of a stock set of simulations.
+1. The idea is that you start a project by loading a dataset or making one of a stock set of simulations.
 The dataset currently cannot have discrete variables with more than 3 categories.
-The simulation function will be elaborated eventually if we continue the project.

-1. The Valence tab contains some information about variable and eventually will allow the user to enter information about each varaible.
+1. The Valence tab contains some information about variable.
 Currently this is not persisted.

-1. The search tab is limited to a restricted set of search algroithms in Tetrad; thsi will be expanded if we continue to allow all search algrothms.
+1. The search tab is limited to a restricted set of search algroithms in Tetrad.

 1. The knowledge tab currently lets you indicate tiered knowledge only.
 The tiers are selected from the variables in dataset using regex filtering.